dmlc/mshadow/guide/README.md

 Tutorial of mshadow
 =====
 This is a beginner's tutorial of mshadow.
 If you like mshadow and have ideas to improve this tutorial, you are more than welcomed:)
-Please send a pull-request if you would like to share your experience,
+Please send a pull-request if you would like to share your experience.

+See also [Expression Template Tutorial][exp-template]

 **List of Topics**
 * [Tensor Data Structure](#tensor-data-structure)